Techtonica/curriculum/databases/sql.md

 Try creating tables and adding, updating, deleting, and querying data yourself!

+3. Download and install [DB Browser for SQLite](https://sqlitebrowser.org/) via its download page.
+Try opening the database you just created!
+Browse the data and get a feel for how to move around

 ### Challenge

+Note: this segment still has you working with SQL, but not using the SQLite database -- it's using Postgres intead.

 Go to https://www.elephantsql.com/, set up a new database, and use the **browser** section to:

 - Create database tables
 - Add, update, and delete data
 - Query data